telerik/winforms-docs/visual-studio-integration/visual-studio-extensions/create-project.md

 >
 >If you prefer the Telerik assemblies to be copied into your solution folder, the __Copy referenced assemblies to solution and source control__ option could be selected only into the [Visual Studio Extensions Options]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/options%}).

+>important Note that the "Enable HDPI" option is availaible from version 2019.1

 When you click the Finish button:

 * The selected assembly references get added to your project

 * A default application-wide theme gets set according to the selected project type.

+* An app.manifest file is included to the project if you have selected the "Enable HDPI" option.

 # See Also